lovelace-edu/lovelace/README.md

 ## Code of conduct

-Everyone participating in the project must
+Everyone participating in the project must follow the code of conduct which sets out the expectations and guidelines for all participants.
+You can find a copy in `CODE_OF_CONDUCT.md`.